Library Search, our JMU Libraries catalog, now includes LibKey.

 LibKey provides quick, one-click access to the full text of journal articles available to JMU users.
 It is an application programming interface (API) from Third Iron that integrates with JMU Libraries subscriptions.
-Currently, LibKey has three products available: LibKey Discovery, LibKey Nomad, and LibKey.io.
+Currently, LibKey has four products available: LibKey Discovery, LibKey Nomad, LibKey Link, and LibKey.io.

 You may need to log in with your JMU eID, password, and Duo when connecting to the full text of articles via LibKey.